Skip to main content

 Make sure you cannot see the rim of the shield when your baby is sucking.
 Try to stop your baby's mouth sliding down the shield during a feed.

-Follow the manufacturers instructions to sterilise shields before using them for the first time.
+Follow the manufacturer's instructions to clean and sterilise shields before using them for the first time.

 1. Clean with hot soapy water.